rnx2024/CarInsure-Bot/README.md

 5. How do I update my policy information?
 ```
 **Note:** Chat history is saved per user using their email, and reloaded for better context.

-📄 License
-MIT — free to use, modify, and share.
-Attribution is highly encouraged.

-_**Developed by rnx2024 **_